Kung Lao: Character design and gameplay

 As stated in Kung Lao's bio card that after the first Mortal Kombat game, the creators wanted a monk character other than Liu Kang.
 According to Mortal Kombat co-creator John Tobias, Kung Lao's hat was inspired by the 1964 James Bond movie Goldfinger, in which the villain Oddjob threw his derby hat as a deadly weapon.
 Kung Lao was portrayed by Anthony Marquez in Mortal Kombat II and Mortal Kombat 3; Ed Boon said Marquez was ”one of the best martial artists we worked with."
-Liu and Kung Lao were meant to compliment each other.
+Liu and Kung Lao were meant to complement each other.
 One as the present day chosen one and the other as a reflection of a failed past, yet it was their sense of righteous purpose that bonded their friendship.

 Kung Lao can be seen in Mortal Kombat II, Mortal Kombat 3, and Shaolin Monks wearing the Chinese character 武 which means military/wu shu/martial arts.
 However, when asked about this character, John Tobias stated that it is Chinese for "war".

 Kung Lao's attacks are based on wind-type moves.
 His most notable attack is the Hat Toss, which could be directed in Mortal Kombat II, but could not be directed since Mortal Kombat Gold, until Mortal Kombat (2011).
 Many of his Fatalities involve the use of his hat to some extent, such as slicing the body in half and decapitation.

 According to Prima Games, Kung Lao is one of the cheapest Mortal Kombat characters, where they observe "He can combo almost any jumping attack into his Dive Kick.
 He even has multiple projectile attacks, one of which he can aim up or down, meaning you can't reliably crouch under or jump over it.
 In Mortal Kombat 3, he even had one of the longest dial-a-combos, because his damage clearly wasn't high enough already."